centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 To delete one contact, use the **DEL** action.
-The contact name is used to identify the contact you would like to delete:
+To identify the contact to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o contact -a del -v "user"